janastu/anthill19/pages/mailinglist.md

 permalink: /mailinglist/
 ---

-You can subscribe to Anthillhacks mailing list using this link: <a href="https://lists.riseup.net/www/subscribe/anthillhacks" target="_blank">lists.riseup.net/www/subscribe/anthillhacks</a>
+You can subscribe to Anthillhacks mailing list

+by using this link: <a href="https://lists.riseup.net/www/subscribe/anthillhacks" target="_blank">lists.riseup.net/www/subscribe/anthillhacks</a>

-or by sending an email to anthillhacks-subscribe@lists.riseup.net
+or by sending an email to

+anthillhacks-subscribe@lists.riseup.net